Pomax/arduino-midi-recorder/README.md

 }
 ```

 Our initial setup is fairly straight forward: we tell the `SD` library that we'll be communicating to the SD card using pin 9, and then we try to create a new file to write to.
-There's a nuber of ways of which we can do this, but the simplest is "build a filename, see if it exists, if it doesn't: use that filename".
-In this case, we create a fliename with pattern `file-xxx.mid` where `xxx` ranges from `001` to `999` and we simply pick the first available filename.
-Another way to do this would be to use the Arduino's EEPROM to store a value so that we get a guaranteed new value each time the Arduino starts up, that would also mean that if we wipe the SD card and turn the Arduino on, we wouldn't start at `001` but some random nubmer, and frankly that's silly.
+There's a number of ways of which we can do this, but the simplest is "build a filename, see if it exists, if it doesn't: use that filename".
+In this case, we create a filename with pattern `file-xxx.mid` where `xxx` ranges from `001` to `999` and we simply pick the first available filename.
+Another way to do this would be to use the Arduino's EEPROM to store a value so that we get a guaranteed new value each time the Arduino starts up, that would also mean that if we wipe the SD card and turn the Arduino on, we wouldn't start at `001` but some random number, and frankly that's silly.

 So: while this is _also_ silly, it's less silly and we're rolling with it.